tomaskraus/real-scheduler/README.md

 Options
 -------

-You can pass an option object as the Scheduler constructor's 3rd parameter:
+You can pass an options object as the Scheduler constructor's 3rd parameter:
 ```javascript
     new RealScheduler(callback, delay, {waitForTheFirstCall: false, onStop: myOnStopHandler});
 ```